naldertown/les-roches-gite-cms/src/pages/index.md

   world go by or head to some of the historic local towns such as Verteuil-sur-Charente to explore the Chateau and restaurants.
-Civray is 20 mins away with a few restaurants and bars and the town of Couhe is 10 mins away where our favourite local restaurant is 'Melkins' and they serve the best pizza I've ever eaten!
-There's also bars, boulangeries and vets, dentist and doctors and a couple of supermarkets with petrol stations also. we have lots of fishing lakes and kayaking on our doorstep.There's so much to see and do.
+Civray is 20 mins away with a few restaurants and bars and the town of Couhe is 10 mins away where our favorite local restaurant is 'Melkins' and they serve the best pizza I've ever eaten!
+There's also bars, boulangeries and vets, dentist and doctors and a couple of supermarkets with petrol stations also.
+We also have lots of fishing lakes and kayaking on our doorstep.There's so much to see and do.
 intro:
   blurbs:
     - image: /img/les-roches-gite-bedroom.jpg